shane-mason/FieldStation42/docker/README.md

 }
 ```

-This way, you can run `station_42` or `field_player` anywhere and it will work.

-Note: the location for FS42_LOCATION would likely need to change on your machine.
+This way, you can run `station_42` or `field_player` anywhere to launch them. (the location for FS42_LOCATION would likely need to change on your machine)